jonnonz1/nz-statute-book/acts/public/2002/local-government-rating-act-2002.md

 ### 37 Rates records
-(1) A local authority must keep and maintain a rates record for each rating unit in its district that clearly shows— (a) the amount of the ratepayer’s liability for rates in respect of that unit; and (b) any information required under section 117K(2) that relates to the unit.
+(1) A local authority must keep and maintain a rates record for each rating unit in its district that clearly shows— (a) the amount of the ratepayer’s liability for rates in respect of that unit; and (b) any information required under section 117K(2) that relates to the unit; and (c) if the unit is subject to targeted rates under the Urban Development Act 2020, the information required under section 213 of that Act.
 (2) Rates records may be kept and maintained in written or electronic form, or both.
 (3) If a rates record includes any information that is referred to in section 27(4), the local authority must ensure that the information is consistent with the current entry in the rating information database for the unit.